We’re glad that you’ve come here for a visit. Please grab a mug of your favorite beverage and then sit down to learn what we’re all about.

 - Exhibitor’s Booth at Meridian Health Care’s Deaf Awareness Fair, 2016.

 - Picnics – Our first fund-raising event was a community picnic in Kinnelon on July 30, 2012.
 In 2013, we had an “indoor picnic” in August in Montville.
 And, in August, 2014, a fund-raising picnic at Foster Fields Farm in Morristown.
-In May, 2015, NWJAD sponsored a picnic fundraiser for NJDSH.
+In May, 2015, Northwest Jersey Association of the Deaf sponsored a picnic fundraiser for NJDSH.

 - June 17, 2017 – Walkathon at Christ Church in Rockaway.

-- Fashion Shows: Starting with a small fashion show and gift-bag auction in Montville in 2012, we’ve held Deaf Fashion Show/Gift Bag Auction fundraisers at the following locations: Molly Pitcher Inn, Red Bank in May, 2015, Pines Manor, Edison in May, 2016, and in October of 2017, our largest and most successful fundraising event to date, our 5th FSGBA at Ocean Place in Long Branch, during which we raised over $20,000.
+- Fashion Shows: Starting with a small fashion show and gift-bag auction in Montville in 2012, we’ve held Deaf Fashion Show/Gift Bag Auction fundraisers at the following locations: Molly Pitcher Inn, Red Bank in May 2015, Pines Manor, Edison in May 2016, and in October 2017, our largest and most successful fundraising event to date, our 5th FSGBA at Ocean Place in Long Branch, during which we raised over $20,000.

 A DARK DAY….
 A New Leader…..

-On February 22, 2018, we lost the woman who spearheaded our organization, when our beloved Lila Taylor “passed into spirit”.
-The memory of her courage, passion and stamina continue to inspire us to greatness.
+On February 22, 2018, we lost the woman who spearheaded our organization, when our beloved Lila Taylor “passed into spirit.”
+The memory of her courage, passion and stamina continues to inspire us to greatness.
 She remains our mentor and patroness, as we are more determined than ever to complete the dream she first envisioned some 20 years ago.
-When we break ground for our new residence, it will be called “Lila’s Place” in her honor.
+When we break ground for our new residence, it will be called “Lila’s Place,” in her honor.

 A New Name, New Board Members, and a New Logo…..